JavaScript framework

 obsAPI

-function allows you to use the OBS JavaScript API, the complete list of possibilities is available on this page.
+The obsAPI object allows you to use the OBS JavaScript API by creating dedicated event emitters or retrieving the names of events to observe, the complete list of possibilities is available on this page.
 Its TypeScript signature is as follows:

 Example